radybsb/Learning_log/README.md

 At the time I deployed this app, I didn’t know for sure what I was doing, specially about the CSS (bootstrap) and html parts.

+It was also my first Javascript, heroku and git experiences.